U.S. first lady Melania Trump to skip G7, North Korea summit

 “I see the media is working overtime speculating where I am & what I’m doing.
 Rest assured, I’m here at the @WhiteHouse w my family, feeling great, & working hard on behalf of children & the American people!” she wrote on Twitter.

-A reporter for CNBC tweeted that he saw the first lady in the White House on May 29 with her aides.
+A reporter for CNBC tweeted that he saw the first lady in the White House last Tuesday with her aides.